Setting the tone, establishing the pace, setting the standard for broadcasters nationwide.

 The leader of Hezbollah, Sheikh Hassan Nasrallah, received a resounding no to pulling 350 million Arabs into a war with Israel and his clerical coattails.

-The collective Nyet was spoken by presidents, emirs and kings at the highest level of government in Saudi Arabia, Egypt, Bahrain, Qatar, Jordan, Morocco, and at the Arab Leagues meeting of 22 foreign ministers in Cairo on Saturday, but it was even louder from pundits and ordinary people.
+The collective net was spoken by presidents, emirs, and kings at the highest level of government in Saudi Arabia, Egypt, Bahrain, Qatar, Jordan, Morocco, and at the Arab League's meeting of 22 foreign ministers in Cairo on Saturday.

 All in all, this is the last paragraph.

-All in all, it seems that when Israel decided to go to war against the priestly mafia of Hamas and Hezbollah, it opened a whole new chapter in the Greater Middle East discourse.
+All in all, it seems that when Israel decided to go to war against the priestly mafia of Hamas and Hezbollah, it opened a whole new chapter in the greater Middle East discourse.

-And Israel is finding to its surprise that a vast, not so silent majority of Arabs agrees that enough is enough.
+And Israel is finding to its surprise that a vast, not-so-silent majority of Arabs agrees that enough is enough.

 The sooner this is settled, the better.

-Uh you know what's interesting about this?
+You know what's interesting about this?

-They are not, they're not condemning Israel.
+They're not condemning Israel.

 They are condemning Hezbollah.

-Even the UN today, in condemning both, that's news, because normally the UN would just condemn Israel.
+Even the UN today, in condemning both, that's news because normally the UN would just condemn Israel.

-Well, Kofi and None.
+Well, Kofi Anan.

 It's the first time in anybody's recent memory that such an action has not united the Arab world.

-Through the old template, Israel's guilty.
+Israel's guilty.

 Israel's the problem.